Gxwhipp/Fitnite-Topology-Enumeration/README.md

 # Fitnite-Topology-Enumeration
-Enumerates The Number of Topologies on Set of N Members Based on V. Krishnamurthy's paper "On the Number of Topologies on a Finite Set" The American Mathematical Monthly, Vol 73 No2 (Feb, 1966), pp. 154-157
+Enumerates the Number of Topologies on a Set of N Members Based on V. Krishnamurthy's paper "On the Number of Topologies on a Finite Set" The American Mathematical Monthly, Vol 73 No2 (Feb, 1966), pp. 154-157

 1.)
 Introduction

-In 1972 I was taking an undergraduate Topology course and looking around for a topic to write a paper on, and came accross V. Krishnamurthy's 1966 paper.
+In 1972 I was taking an undergraduate Topology course and looking around for a topic to write a paper on, and came across V. Krishnamurthy's 1966 paper.
 It was agreeably easy to understand and the algorithm he proved readily implementable in my limited FORTRAN skills.
 I wrote the paper and the program, end of story -- for 45 years.
 I am now retired and looking for something to occupy my time.
 I bought the components